michaelplaing/mr_rax/README.md

                                     ↑
 ```

 The additions to Rax include ``raxShowHex()``.
-When the 11 subscriptions above are applied to the TC tree they result in the following ASCII art of the Rax internal structures, illustrating prefix compression, node compression and adaptive node sizes:
+When the 11 subscriptions above are applied to the Topic Tree they result in the following ASCII art of the Rax internal structures, illustrating prefix compression, node compression and adaptive node sizes:
 ```
 [$@]
  `-($) "$SYS" -> "foo" -> [#] -> [0xff] -> "0x0000000000000001" -> []